What Operational Metrics are Used to Run a Business?

 Where did your business metrics come from in the first place?
 Your performance metrics should be linked to your organizational strategy, your quality objectives, and your mission/vision/policy statements.
 This is how your policy deployment process is supposed to work.
 Unfortunately, it doesn’t always happen this way.

 Too many metrics on your dashboard causes a lot of confusion.
 Employees can’t focus on too many things at once.
 When you have too many KPIs then you have to ask yourself “are the metrics providing meaningful data?”
-You may be burying the right business metrics with a lot of other metrics that are just noise to the process.
+You may be burying the leading indicators for measuring organizational success with many other business metrics that are just noise to the process.

 When this happens you have to get back to first principles.
 What is the mission/vision/policy you are trying to realize?
 Consider breaking down the metrics to the ones that matter.
 If you have a very lean, stable manufacturing process that is balanced with even flow, then you should be at 100% OTD already.
 This is easy, just measure supplier performance because the rest drops out.

 Business dashboards, balanced scorecards, or daily flash reports should change over time as a result of effective corrective actions that improve your metrics.
 Plan on revising your business performance scoreboard six or seven times before it is contains meaningful and measurable Key Performance Indicators or metrics.
 If your management dashboard is not evolving over time, then don’t be afraid to change the scorecard you are using.
 If you are serious about your mission, vision, and policies then remember, what gets measured gets managed.

-Download free policies and procedures in MS Word as a starting point to developing your won well-defined processes documentation.
+Download free policies and procedures in MS Word as a starting point to developing your well-defined processes documentation.